 Design and Technology

-At Firfield Primary School, the children receive a design and technology curriculum which is knowledge-rich and allows children to develop their creativity.
-We want to develop creativity and imagination through a range of activities in order to improve the children’s ability to control materials, tools and techniques and to foster an enjoyment and appreciation of the visual arts, and a knowledge of artists, craftspeople and designers.
-The children are taught to develop these skills through acquiring the knowledge, skills and vocabulary in order to know more, remember more and understand more.
+At Firfield Primary School, children receive a design and technology curriculum which is rich in knowledge and allows them to develop their creative and curious minds.
+We want to grow creativity and imagination through a range of activities in order to improve children’s ability to control materials, tools and techniques and to foster an enjoyment and appreciation of the visual arts, and a knowledge of artists, craftspeople and designers.
+We also aim to inspire children to think about the important role which design and the creation of designed products play in our society.
+We want to instil a love of cooking in children that gives them opportunities to express themselves and also help them to become healthy advocates.
+Children are taught to develop these skills through acquiring the knowledge, skills and vocabulary in order to know more, remember more and understand more.

 Teachers deliver design and technology through a progressive scheme that is accessible to all and is structured and sequenced in a way that enables children to make progress through changes to their long term memory.
 On entry, children develop fine and gross motor movements through the use of construction and a carefully planned provision within EYFS.
 Within KS1 and KS2, children are taught what makes a good designer and look at the design process.
 Children constantly look for ways to seek solutions, improve their products and refine them which helps them become more confident resilient learners.
 Evaluation is an integral part of the design process and allows children to adapt and improve their product, this is a key skill which they need throughout their life.
 Design and technology allows children to apply the knowledge and skills learned in other subjects, particularly maths, science, art and history.
 Links are made in a cross curricular way, giving children motivation and meaning for their learning.
 Our curriculum intends to develop children’s cultural capital to ensure that they have a breadth of knowledge and leave Firfield as more informed world citizens.